alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     dapr run --app-id food-backend --app-port 5001 --dapr-http-port 5010 dotnet run --launch-profile https
     ```

-- Test the API by invoking `http://localhost:5000/food` using the dapr sidecar:
+- Test the API by invoking `http://localhost:5000/food` several times using the dapr sidecar.
+The sidecar is listening on port `5010` and the app is listening on port `5000`.
+The sidecar that listens to port `5010` forwards the request to the app.
+The sidecar is also responsible for service discovery and pub/sub.

     ```bash
     GET http://localhost/<dapr-http-port>/v1.0/invoke/<app-id>/method/<method-name>